 - 2.1.
 TBC's Financial Crime Risk management framework is aimed to ensure effective processes for enterprise and group wide risk management and is to be promoted and maintained across all areas of TBC.
 It also promotes the prompt resolution of issues through open escalation channels. - 2.2.
 Financial Crime Risk management framework is integral part to all aspects of the Group Company activities and is the responsibility of all Employees to obey.
 Management has a particular responsibility to evaluate their risk environment, to put in place appropriate controls and to monitor the effectiveness of those controls in accordance with this Policy and applicable standards. - 2.3.
-The framework adopted includes: - > Clearly allocated accountabilities and responsibilities to manage Financial Crime Risk;
+The framework adopted includes:

-- A strategy for actively promoting a strong anti-financial crime compliance culture; - Sovernance structure that sets out appropriate mandates, authorities and oversight capabilities; and - > Adequate resources in respect of personnel, competency and technology. - 2.4.
-In conformity with international best practices TBC also implements standards that are stricter and puts in practice approach according to which any discrepancy between TBC standards and domestic legislative requirements shall be considered in a following way: - > If the domestic legislation is stricter than TBC rules, the domestic legislation must be followed; - > If TBC rules are stricter than the domestic legislation, TBC rules must be followed; - If TBC rules contradict with the domestic legislation, relevant information must be submitted for the consideration to Compliance Function and the latter is to clarify, analyze and take relevant measures as per domestic legislation or internal requirements.
+- > Clearly allocated accountabilities and responsibilities to manage Financial Crime Risk; - A strategy for actively promoting a strong anti-financial crime compliance culture; - Governance structure that sets out appropriate mandates, authorities and oversight capabilities; and - Adequate resources in respect of personnel, competency and technology. - 2.4.
+In conformity with international best practices TBC also implements standards that are stricter and puts in practice approach according to which any discrepancy between TBC standards and domestic legislative requirements shall be considered in a following way: - If the domestic legislation is stricter than TBC rules, the domestic requirements shall take precedence, and TBC rules must be promptly revised to ensure compliance. - > If TBC rules are stricter than the domestic legislation, TBC rules must be followed; - ➤ If TBC rules contradict with the domestic legislation, relevant information must be submitted for the consideration to Compliance Function and the latter is to clarify, analyze and take relevant measures as per domestic legislation or internal requirements.